 But retailers should set up a business account and create an official eBay Store.
 This helps to carve your own little niche in the global eBay mega-marketplace.

-- Create your own personalised shopfront for reinforced branding and a more bespoke shopping experience.
+Create your own personalized shopfront for reinforced branding and a more bespoke shopping experience.

-- Tweak the colours, images, navigation bar, header style, shop description, logo, and more.
+Tweak the colors, images, navigation bar, header style, shop description, logo, and more.